liaskast/project-icsharp/README.md

 We created a C# language kernel for [Jupyter](http://jupyter.org) which allows users to use Jupyter's Notebook frontend, except where Jupyter executes python code, C# code is executed.

 Along with the C# Kernel we designed and created complementary [Azure notebooks](https://notebooks.azure.com/)  to attract and drive new users to discover C#.
 The complementary notebook takes the user through a tour of the C# Language highlighting all the concepts and features that come along with it!
-To see the >complementary C# Notebook, click [here](https://github.com/omerouz/icsharpBuild/blob/master/C%23%20Tutorial/CSharpTutorial.ipynb)
+To see the **__complementary C# Notebook__**, click [here](https://github.com/omerouz/icsharpBuild/blob/master/C%23%20Tutorial/CSharpTutorial.ipynb)

 ### Technical Details